 A side benefit of working in product development is getting to use a lot of software tools.

-Fast forward two years: I started working as a web marketing producer at Novell in San Jose.In the midst of the dot.com boom.
-A year later I was hired by Siebel Systems, where I had yet another great mentor (yes, it's a trend) named Sherman Hsieh, and for the next six years I honed my web marketing skills.
+Fast forward two years: I'm a web producer at Novell in San Jose In the midst of the dot.com boom.
+A year later I was hired by Siebel Systems, where I had yet another great mentor (yes, a trend) named Sherman Hsieh, and for the next six years I honed my web marketing skills.

-Like many of my co-workers, I moved from wood-paneled world of large enterprise back to the Wild West of start-ups, which brings us up to today.
+After Siebel, I moved from the wood-paneled world of large enterprise to the Wild West of start-ups...and that brings us to today.

 So that's it.
 I hope you know a little more about me.
 If you have any questions....